 Another key element to emerge is the informants’ commitment to developing their own resources and methods.
 This was necessary, they suggest, because of a scarcity of high-quality resources.
 They claim to have had no interest in ‘working through the course-book’, even though there were ‘some people who used to cling to them and insist on having copies’ (David).
 Instead, to distance themselves from their own negative experiences in English, the informants introduced themed project work, as David suggests,

 ‘I started introducing themes, so you’d do something, science-fiction or something.
-It’s old hat now . . .
-What we’d do, is as a department, somebody would take an idea and go and develop it.
+It’s old hat now…What we’d do, is as a department, somebody would take an idea and go and develop it.
 We had a box-file and if people came across anything from a magazine or something they’d put it in there.
 So if you were the next person to take it out there was stuff for you to work on.
 We’d work together in that way, pulling stuff together.’

 David’s approach was alien to older colleagues who wanted to ‘cling’ to existing methods.
 However in this ‘cauldron’ it seems traditional ways of working were challenged; ‘parsing and box analysis’ were insufficient for allowing children to develop and ‘grow’.
-Ann describes her department as ‘a place where the walls were reverberating with activity’ and she worked in similar ways,
+Ann describes her department as ‘a place where the walls were reverberating with activity’ – she worked in similar ways,